Skip advert

 Two ISOFIX child seat mounting points are provided on the outer positions of the rear seats.

+The Cupra Ateca comes with a 510-litre boot in the two-wheel-drive version.
 In most areas, the Cupra version of the Ateca remains as family-friendly as the SEAT versions, but you will have to put up with a slightly smaller boot.
-Thanks to the four-wheel drive system, the boot floor is slightly higher, bringing the luggage capacity down from 510 to 485 litres.
+The four-wheel drive system makes the boot floor slightly higher, bringing the luggage capacity down to 485 litres.

 Towing